yakupemeksiz/flutter_shortly_demo/README.md

 - [Dio](https://pub.dev/packages/dio)

 ## Notes
-I would like to write some tests but in this time in order to write better and clean code as long as possible, I couldn't find enough time write test.
+I would like to write some tests but at this time to write better and clean code as long as possible, I couldn't find enough time to write a test.